 Following too closely is discussed in section 158 of the Highway Traffic Act of Ontario.
 The law reads, “The driver of a motor vehicle or street car shall not follow another vehicle or street car more closely than is reasonable and prudent having due regard for the speed of the vehicle and the traffic on and the conditions of the highway.”

 Note that the law does not require you to maintain a specific following distance.
 This means the decision to issue a ticket is often a judgment call from the officer and thus open to interpretation.
 This makes it in your best interest to fight the charge instead of simply pleading guilty.

 If you receive a ticket for following too closely, the penalty includes:

 - A minimum $110 fine, with a maximum possible fine of $500

 - A government victim surcharge (a percentage of your fine that is given to assist crime victims and is automatically added to each Ontario traffic ticket)

 Following Too Closely Is Considered a Major Offence

-A major offence on your record increases your risk of a licence suspension.
+A major offence on your record increases your risk of a license suspension.
 Demerit points stay on your driving record for two years after the offence date—and apply to all tickets in Ontario, as well as those in other Canadian provinces and territories, the State of New York, and the State of Michigan.
-If you are a novice driver with a G1, G2, M1, M2, M1-L, or M2-L licence, your licence will be suspended if you have nine or more points on your record.
-If you have a full licence, accumulating 15 or more points will result in a suspension.
+If you are a novice driver with a G1, G2, M1, M2, M1-L, or M2-L license, your license will be suspended if you have nine or more points on your record.
+If you have a full license, accumulating 15 or more points will result in a suspension.

 Additionally, a major offence on your record will raise your insurance premiums.
 Even if you have no other tickets on your record, this charge could result in a double-digit premium increase.
 The enhanced rate for being a high-risk driver typically stays on your record for three years.
 This makes the total financial penalty associated with a ticket for following too closely much higher than the initial fine and government victim surcharge.